Andreizabo/LaboratorPA/Laborator1PA/README.md

 ---Optional:

 I first verify if the given argument is an odd integer.
-If not, a message is sent and the program is terminated.
+If not, a message is sent, and the program is terminated.
 If the given integer is greater than 9, the matrix printing will be disabled.
 A random matrix for the graph is generated, with the dimensions equal to the given integer, and then it is printed.
-The program verifies whether or not the graph is connected and shows a proper response.
-If it is connected we create a partial tree from the generated graph.
+The program verifies whether the graph is connected and shows a proper response.
+If it is connected we create a partial tree from the generated graph applying a BFS-like algorithm, and then we show the corresponding matrix.
 In the end the running time is shown.

 ---Bonus:

 Firstly I read an integer representing the number of nodes.
-A simple Deque class was implemented in order to generate the tree.
 A BFS-like algorithm is applied, instead of adding a node to the deque when it is connected to the current node we add it with a certain decreasing chance and connect it to the current node.
 In order to create the output described in the exercise I apply a DFS-like algorithm, printing for each node the nodes it is connected to, starting with the root.